PrimaveraDeveloper/lithium/howto/howto-setup-devopment-environment.md

     - .NET Compiler Platform SDK
 - .NET Core cross-platform development

-> Be sure to always have installed the latest version of the .NET Core SDK in the development machine.
+> Be sure to always have the latest version of the .NET Core SDK installed in the development machine.

 ## Lithium SDK

-Install the **latest version of the Lithium SDK** using the setup available in the internal storage.
+Install the **latest version of the Lithium SDK** available using the setup available in the internal storage.

 After installed, two new extensions with the following names should be available in Visual Studio 2019: